slwu89/shareCpp/README.md

 # shareCpp
-how to share c++ code between two Rcpp packages using headers
+how to share c++ code between two Rcpp packages by building static library (only tested on mac os so far)